 - Imported goods from specialty stores: $200 - $400/month

-There's no public transport in Bali.
+There's no real public transport in Bali.
 Your options are scooter, car, or ride-hailing apps.

-Most digital nomads rent a scooter.
-It's cheap, flexible, and essential for getting around Bali.
+Most nomads rent a scooter.
+It's cheap, flexible, and basically necessary to get around.

 - Monthly rental (automatic): $50 - $80